realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Encourage people on the hiring team to learn more about you

 Example I’m applying for the Python Developer position, and can’t imagine a more exciting role.
 As a frequent and avid user of your services, I’m eager to pursue this career opportunity.

+Body Section
+The goal of the body section of a cover letter is to describe how your skills apply to the open position.
+Suppose the job description has these qualifications:

+Experience with Python scripting

+At least 1 year of IT troubleshooting experience

+Critical thinking skills with ability to solve complex problems